Log in at blogger.com

 You must include a list of works cited at the end of your blog posting acknowledging all sources you have consulted, including websites.
 If you located your app using itunes, you can find a website describing the app and directing users to the itunes store using google.

 You must use your own words and cite all sources using MLA format.

 Blog Posting 3

-Your posting will use one of the templates from They Say/I Say to assert an argument with a narrow focus that you can address in 250 words, analyzing at least two quotations from the novel.
-You are also welcome to begin writing about secondary sources that you have located for your argumentative essay.
-Remember to include them in your works cited.
+Your posting will use one of the templates from They Say/I Say to assert an argument with a narrow focus that you can address in 250 words, analyzing at least one quotation from the novel.
+You will also analyze at least one peer reviewed journal article, following the instructions for the argumentative essay.
+You are welcome to use articles in our Google Drive folder.
+Remember to include all texts you consult, including those we read in the course, in your works cited.

 You must also introduce and follow your quotations using one of the formats on pages 45-46 of They Say, I Say.

 Remember to use correct MLA format for in-text citations and list of works cited acknowledging all sources you have consulted.